-As stated in the Corporate Compliance Program brochure, every Beaumont employee has a responsibility to prevent fraud and abuse by reporting potential compliance issues.
+As stated in the Beaumont Health Business Ethics and Compliance Policy and the Beaumont Fraud, Waste and Abuse Prevention Program policy, every Beaumont employee has a responsibility to prevent fraud and abuse by reporting potential compliance issues.
 Avenues have been developed by which you can bring compliance issues to the attention of Hospital Leadership to be investigated and responded to internally.
 However, you have the right to report potential issues of non-compliance to state and federal agencies.
-By law and Hospital internal policies, Beaumont is not allowed to penalize you for reporting potential compliance issues.
+By law and in accordance with Beaumont Health policies, Beaumont is not allowed to penalize you for reporting potential compliance issues.